 With the integral role that technology plays in every aspect of our lives, technology in learning and corporate training should be no exception.
 With the growing number of free instructional design software tools, tight budgets are no longer a factor and there are now many options to choose from.
 To help you select the best tool to create your learning content, we’ve compiled the top free instructional design software tools.

-EdApp is a fully equipped, completely free instructional design software.
-It offers support for every part of the learning process – designing the content, delivering to the users, and monitoring and assessing their progress.
+EdApp is a fully-equipped, completely free instructional design software.
+It offers support for every part of the elearning development process – designing the content, delivering it to the users, and monitoring and assessing their progress.

-The award-winning platform has a user-friendly, results-driven library full of microlearning templates to help provide the best content to your teams.
-Simply add your training content into EdApp’s templates that incorporate interactive elements like videos, multiple-choice, comparison, numbers, click and drag to match, and more.
-All of EdApp’s templates are intuitively designed and suited to a diverse set of learning methodologies, meaning they cater to every one of your learners.
+The award-winning platform has a user-friendly, results-driven library full of microlearning templates to help provide the best content and rapid learning programs to your teams.
+Simply add your training or onboarding content into EdApp’s templates that incorporate interactive gamification elements like videos, multiple-choice, comparison, numbers, click and drag to match, and more.
+All of EdApp’s templates are intuitively designed and suited to a diverse set of blended-learning methodologies, meaning they cater to every one of your learners.

-EdApp is also focused on mobile microlearning, which truly empowers learning on the go.
-Since microlessons are taken in as little as 5 or 10 minutes, this snappy learning content is ideal for the modern learner to not only complete content when their schedule allows but it also means better learning results.
+EdApp is also focused on mobile learning, or m learning, and microlearning, which truly empowers learning on the go.
+Since microlessons are taken in as little as 5 or 10 minutes, this snappy learning content is ideal for the modern learner to not only complete content when their schedule allows but it also means better learning results and learning experience.